rogino/COSCNotes/COSC367/Exam Notes.md

 ### Variable Elimination

-Eliminate variables by passing constraints on to their neighbours.
+Eliminate variables by passing constraints on to their neighbors.

 - Select a variable $X$
 - For each constraint involving $X$, find all assignments that satisfy that constraint